-We raise money to help the park, and volunteer time to repair fences, take out invasive plants, drive the tram, give lectures, work the gate and create podcasts.
+We raise money to help the park obtain much needed equipment, and volunteer our time and skills to help with repairs, remove invasive non-native plants, drive the tram, lead interpretive nature tours, and work the ranger station.

 We encourage you to join us in supporting our favorite state park.
 Get involved by becoming a member, volunteer or donor and bring your friends and family to our special events.
 Together, we can preserve our Florida coastal legacy and ensure that it is available for future generations.